 ABOUT OUR TEAM

-Stacie is the Director of Post-Conviction Programs for the Capital Area Private Defender Service, Director of The Forensic Project, and Director of the CAPDS Wrongful Conviction Project.
-She has more than 15 years of post-conviction experience, primarily litigating capital habeas petitions on behalf of death-sentenced individuals in multiple states.
-Prior to undertaking post-conviction work full time, Stacie practiced corporate litigation and international trade law at an Am Law 100 firm in Washington, D.C. where she won an award for her pro bono work.
+Stacie is the Director of Post-Conviction and Mitigation Advancement for the Capital Area Private Defender Service, Director of the Forensic Project, Director of the CAPDS Wrongful Conviction Project, and Director of the CAPDS Mitigation Advancement Program.
+She has nearly 20 years of post-conviction experience, including litigating capital habeas petitions on behalf of death-sentenced individuals in multiple states.
+Prior to undertaking post-conviction work full-time, Stacie practiced corporate litigation and international trade law at an Am Law 100 firm in Washington, D.C. where she won an award for her pro bono work.
 Stacie has a B.A. from the University of Colorado at Boulder and a J.D., magna cum laude, from American University Washington College of Law.
-She is admitted to practice in Texas, Louisiana (inactive), Mississippi (inactive), Ohio (inactive), and the District of Columbia (inactive).
-Stacie is a member of the bars of the United States Supreme Court, the United States Court of Appeals for the Fifth Circuit, and multiple federal district courts.
-She is a member of the National Association of Criminal Defense Lawyers (NACDL), the Texas Criminal Defense Lawyers Association (TCDLA), and the Austin Criminal Defense Lawyers Association (ACDLA).
-Stacie has written amicus briefs on behalf of TCDLA and NACDL, participated in the discussion group that led to the publication of Guidelines for Collaboration: Prosecutors and Defense Counsel Working Together in Joint Post-Conviction Investigations in 2022, and is a member of the NACDL Task Force on Prosecutorial Accountability.
+She is admitted to practice in multiple states including Texas and is a member of the National Association of Criminal Defense Lawyers (NACDL), the Texas Criminal Defense Lawyers Association (TCDLA), the Austin Criminal Defense Lawyers Association (ACDLA), and the Austin Bar Association.
+Stacie has written multiple amicus briefs on behalf of ACDLA, TCDLA, and NACDL; participated in the discussion group that led to the publication of Guidelines for Collaboration: Prosecutors and Defense Counsel Working Together in Joint Post-Conviction Investigations in 2022; was a member of the NACDL Task Force on Prosecutorial Accountability; and has written numerous articles and given multiple presentations on prosecutors’ Brady obligations and defense counsel’s duties to investigate and present mitigation in violent felony cases.

-Natasha Baker-Bradley, Staff Attorney, APD DNA Review Project
+Natasha Hess, Staff Attorney, APD DNA Review Project

 Prior to joining The Forensic Project, Natasha gained significant experience as an appellate attorney at the Miami-Dade Public Defender’s Office, where she won a case before the Florida Supreme Court in 2018.
 Natasha is licensed to practice in Texas and Florida.
 Natasha has appeared on several national trivia programs, including Jeopardy! and ABC’s The Chase.